 Fatty tissue found deep in the skin might die.
 This may produce areas of firmness within the skin.
 Additional surgery to remove areas of fat necrosis may be necessary.
-There is the possibility of contour irregularities in the skin that may result from fat necrosis.
+There is a possibility that contour irregularities in the skin may result from fat necrosis.